T-racey/100-days-of-code/log.md

 Seems that some of the descriptions above are more complicated than the actual commands.
 One day at a time and take on board all the good advice given today about the method of learning and the truth about being well outside of my comfort zone!

+### Day 14: March 14th 2023
+**Today's Progress:**

+This felt like another long day today.
+Second day of SoC.
+We covered more computational thinking, reflective learning, and self-management.
+All okay I thought and then we tried to solve a scratch challenge.
+It was difficult to remember how to solve a simple game based on a user guessing if the next number generated will be more or less than the previous number.
+There were to be 5 rounds, and the users score would increase or decrease based on whether they guessed correctly or not.
+My coding team (Lawrence and Lucy) had a good stab but we couldn't quite get there with the loop.

+Then this was followed by revisiting Git!
+If you are reading this then I managed to clone my repository, make changes, and ouch them back up, rather than simply editing the readme file online!!!!! :grin:

+With Git, we looked at the rhythm of changes from starting a new project, making changes (as a team) and pushing / pulling them back down.
+I do need much more practice as I am unsure on how branches work and lots of other things.
+In fact, at this stage I do not even know what I do not know.
+I'm pleased if this appears online though :blush:

+Tom Burns stayed online after class finished and pointed me in the direction of helpful resources - star! :star2:

+Other resources and tools which were new to me today are:
+Google Jamboard
+Diagrams.net

+For the remaining 30 mins of my time, I recapped basic JavaScript functions to help me first thing tomorrow as I believe that is how the day starts - after the squats! :smiley:

+**Thoughts:**

+Still taking this one day at a time.
+Hardest thing right now is to not feel overwhelmed and just keep practicing.